 Don’t look, I’m changing my positioning!
 Weird!
 Some people don’t think of themselves as a ‘brand’… but really we are talking of ‘brand positioning’.

-While I have been setting up Power of Words for business copywriting and content marketing, I did a lot of SWOT research on what my service should do and what level I should play at.
-It would be great to write the stories of emerging technology brands, for sure.
-Sometimes though, the level we play at is dictated by the people we can reach.
+When I was setting up Power of Words for copywriting and content marketing, I did a lot of SWOT research on what my service should do and what level I should play at.
+It is similar to what I do now, whenever I launch a new book or membership.
+Sometimes though, the level we play at is dictated by the people we can feasibly reach.

 Who can you reach?

 It makes sense to align with what people in your circles are looking for… this often comes down to your own content, pitches, and talks.
 I’ve found, people in my circles are not often looking for ‘executive level’ info; far more often, they are looking for how to make their night-time freelance, blog, or ecommerce business a success.
 Sharing some useful techniques in their area of desire will thus be far more effective than shooting straight for the top (corporation level) when it comes to brand positioning.